Account Authority | Giving someone access to your accounts - NAB

 How to set up an Account Authority

-As the account owner, you must initially complete an Account Authority form.
+As the account owner, you must initially request and complete an Account Authority form.
 If you’re a personal customer, you can request the form by visiting your nearest branch.
-Business customers can request the form by calling us on 13 10 12 or contact your business banker.
+Business customers can call us on 13 10 12 or contact your business banker.

-Once received, you will be able to wet sign or electronically sign and return to NAB for processing.
+Once received, you will be able to wet sign or electronically Docusign and return to NAB for processing.

 Get in touch